 For example, you might dismiss a squabble over who gets to pick the movie for date night as “fighting about nothing.”
 But, if you investigate why it turned into a tiff at all, you might remember that your opinion or taste was often dismissed by your family growing up.
 Or maybe your partner is feeling like they aren’t being heard in the relationship or don’t have an equal say.

-If you write it off as nothing, you deprive yourself of the opportunity to learn, to connect, and to be a better partner.
+Next time you find you and your partner arguing about “nothing,” consider that it might actually be “something” and take the opportunity to learn, to connect, and to be a better partner.

 Imagine you and your partner are hanging around the house on the weekend.
 You’re busy working on your computer, and your partner comments on how they would love to go to the park with you.
 You ignore your partner, immersed in your work.
 You’ve just turned against your partner’s bid for connection.

 A relationship killer is turning against each other’s bids for emotional connection.

 “Turning against” happens when your partner reaches out to you and you reject them.
 Whether intentional or not, it damages the very fabric of your partnership.
 And it doesn’t just happen when you ignore your partner.
 Hurtful comments, provocative comebacks, and criticism are other possibilities.